JEdward7777/js-translation-helps-proxy/docs/INDEX.md

 ]);
 ```

-**Best for:** Building LLM-powered applications with automatic tool execution
+**Best for:** Building LLM-powered applications with automatic tool execution (uses same logic as Interface 4)

 ---